-- G. Player pools.
-The league will provide a player pool to aid teams that are having a difficult time getting enough players for their games and to help prevent game rescheduling or game forfeiture.
-A pool of players from existing regular season Major division, Minor division, and AA-Ball division teams may be created with players that are willing to participate in extra games during the regular season when teams face a shortage of rostered players for a regular season game.
-Guidelines: - i.
+- i.
 The Player Agent will create and run the pool: - a.
 In creating the player pool, the Player Agent may consult with the President, VP of baseball operations, Major division commissioner, Minor division commissioner, AA-Ball division commissioner, Major division managers, Minor division managers, AA-Ball division managers, and player's parents. - b.
 Players should not be forced to participate in the player pool. - c.
 The Major division pool will consist of first year Major division players. - d.
 The Minor division pool will consist of first year Minor division players. - e.
 The player agent will determine the number of players in the player pools based on the number of teams in the Major and Minor divisions and the talent of the eligible players for the pools. - ii.
 The Player Agent, with the assistance of a few volunteers, will use the pool to assign players to teams that are short of players on a rotating basis. - iii.
 Managers and/or coaches will not have the right to randomly pick and choose players from the pool. - iv.
 Players used from the pool will not be allowed to pitch, except during the player's own regular season scheduled games. - v.
 Pool players that are called and show up at the game site, by the scheduled game time, must play at least nine defensive outs and bat once.
-When playing in interlocking games against leagues that do not have the nine defensive out rule, Greenbook rules are followed.
-The

-Greenbook stipulates (Rule 3.03) that the pool player must play 6 consecutive defensive outs, and also if a player shows up late to a game that there is no minimum playing time requirement (Reg.
+When playing in interlocking games against leagues that do not have the nine defensive out rule, the Little League Rulebook is followed.
+The Rulebook stipulates (Rule 3.03) that the pool player must play 6 consecutive defensive outs, but that if a player shows up late to a game, there is no minimum playing time requirement (Reg.
 IV (i)).
-Minors division pool players bat as part of a continuous batting order during the entire game.

-H. Make-up games.
+H. Make-up games:

 - i.
 Games that were not played or completed due to darkness, rain, special circumstances, etc. will need to be rescheduled within 2 weeks of the game.
 Managers shall notify the division commissioner about any games needing to be rescheduled.
 If the two managers do not agree upon a new date for the unplayed or unfinished game, the division commissioner may step in and facilitate getting the game rescheduled. - ii.
 Unplayed games and unresolved ties (Majors only) will result in a loss for both teams, so both teams are encouraged to schedule and make-up or complete these games prior to May 15. - iii.
-It is the responsibility of the managers to work with the league's game scheduler and the league's Umpire-In-Chief to schedule the make-up dates.

-I. Player Disciplinary Policy
+It is the responsibility of the managers to work with the league's game scheduler and the league's Umpire-In-Chief to schedule the make-up dates. - I. Player Disciplinary Policy